ocaml/platform-blog/opam-pin.md

-title: "OPAM Pin"
+title: "OPAM 1.2: Repository Pinning"
 authors: "Louis Gesbert" {"http://ocamlpro.com"}
 date: "2014-08-19"
 --BODY--

 <img style="float:left; padding: 5px" src="camel-pin.jpg" width="200px"></img>

-Most package managers do have a _pin_ functionality, that summarises as "ensure this package will remain at this given version".
-OPAM 1.1 already extended this by allowing to pin to a _target_, which could be a version, a local path, a remote, or a version-controlled repository.
+Most package managers support some _pin_ functionality to ensure that a given package remain at a particular version without being upgraded.
+The stable OPAM 1.1 already supports this by allowing any existing package to be pinned to a _target_, which could be a specific released version, a local filesystem path, or a remote version-controlled repository.

-You could still only pin packages that were _already existing_ in your OPAM repositories though.
-To declare a new package, you had to go through creating a local repository, register it in OPAM, and add your package definition there : while clear enough, that workflow required the user to know about the repository format and the configuration of an internal repository in OPAM before getting to writing a simple package.
+The OPAM 1.1 pinning workflow only let you pin packages that _already exist_ in your OPAM repositories though.
+To declare a new package, you had to go through creating a local repository, register it in OPAM, and add your package definition there.
+While clear enough, that workflow required the user to know about the repository format and the configuration of an internal repository in OPAM before getting to writing a simple package.
 Besides, you were on your own for writing the package definition, and the edit-test loop wasn't as friendly as it could have.

+A natural, simpler workflow emerged from allowing users to _pin_ new package names that don't yet exist in the repository:

+* choose a name for your new package package
+* `opam pin add` in the development source tree
-A natural, simpler workflow emerged from allowing to _pin_ even non previously-existing packages : just choose a name for your package, `opam pin add`, and it is created on-the-fly and registered locally.
-What is nice is that OPAM can now help you in writing the package definition, and you can test your updates with a single command.
+* the package is created on-the-fly and registered locally.

+To make it even easier, OPAM can now interactively help you in writing the package definition, and you can test your updates with a single command.
-You may also want to check out the new [Packaging tutorial][doc-packaging] relying on this workflow.
+This blog post explains this new OPAM 1.2 functionality in more detail, and you may also want to check out the new [Packaging tutorial][doc-packaging] relying on this workflow.